To give you a deep dive into your metabolic health, the My Nightingale blood test and app includes numerous biomarkers.

 If you haven’t heard about glycoprotein acetylation, or GlycA before, that’s because no standard medical test measures this biomarker.
 Basic blood tests only measure C-reactive protein, which indicates acute inflammation caused by serious illnesses.
 By then, a person is already sick.
 However, a more advanced blood analysis (like the one done by Nightingale) can measure GlycA, a new indicator of low-grade inflammation, that predicts future risk of diabetes, heart, kidney and liver problems.
 GlycA is, therefore, an important health marker to track for future-proofing your health.

 PUFA% tells you how much of your total fatty acid count is polyunsaturated fatty acids (PUFA).
 PUFAs include omega-3 and omega-6, which are considered the “good” fats.
 They’re essential for building healthy cells, have anti-inflammatory properties and lower "bad" cholesterol levels and triglycerides.
 Meaning, they are good for your health.
-So, a higher PUFA% is better for your health.
+So, a higher PUFA% is better for your heart health.

 Omega-3% tells you how much of your total fatty acid count is omega-3, which are good polyunsaturated fats.
 They lower triglyceride levels, prevent blood clots, ease inflammation and are therefore good for your health.
 However, our body cannot produce all the essential omega-3s.
 So, you need to include omega-rich food in your diet.
 For instance, oily fish (salmon), canola oil, flaxseeds, chia seeds and walnuts are a rich source.